AsterRJ/MultipleOptimisedRedundantCost/README.md

 # MultipleOptimisedRedundantCost

+Update: If you are reading this, you know that I am a fool patool

 Optimisation of multiple configuration space cost functions with Newton descent.

 This is optimised with respect to a set list of cost functions, and a set robot.